NH-Python/pymc3/README.md

       docker pull scalafan/pymc3-arviz:version_1

+3. Verify that you have the image using:

+      docker images

-3. Create a directory in your host home directory for your data (I've use PyMC3Models), and give everyone read-write access to only that directory.
-If you are concerned about giving everyone write access to that directory, you can create a user named jovyan and give jovyan read-write access.
+4. Create a directory in your host home directory for your data (I've used PyMC3Models), and give everyone read-write access to only that directory.
+If you are concerned about giving _everyone_ write access to that directory, you can create a user named jovyan and give jovyan read-write access.
 The Jupyter server inside the container runs as jovyan, as defined by the Jupyter Docker Stacks project.

-4. From a terminal window, run the image you just pulled (do not change the /home/jovyan part):
+5. From a terminal window, run the image you just pulled (do not change the /home/jovyan part):

       docker run -p 8888:8888 -v /Users/yourhome/PyMC3Models:/home/jovyan scalafan/pymc3-arviz:version_1

-5. Copy and paste the provided URL into your browser address bar.
+6. Copy and paste the provided URL into your browser address bar.
    Any notebooks you create will be saved in the PyMC3Models directory on the host.

-6. Enter Ctrl-C in the terminal window to shut down the notebook server.
+7. Enter Ctrl-C in the terminal window to shut down the notebook server.

-7. You may wish to clean up the stopped Docker container:
+8. You may wish to clean up the stopped Docker container:

       docker ps –a